The term SEND means 'Special Educational Needs and Disabilities'.

 SEND at Kilburn Infant & Nursery School

-We have procedures and Leaders in place for SEND, Child Protection, Looked After Children, Racist Incidents, Prevent, Online Safety and Anti-Bullying.
+We have procedures and Leaders in place for SEND, Child Protection, Looked After Children, Racist Incidents, Prevent, Online Safety and Anti-Bullying and Mental Health.
 Learners at risk are identified early and school works closely with parents and external agencies to ensure they are well supported to be happy, safe, thrive and achieve.

 For more information, please refer to the SEND policy and the SEND Information Report or contact Mrs Swinfield at school.